routegy/routegy-docs/app/docs/reference/patterns.md

 ## Radio buttons

-To render a group of radio buttons, set element's type to `radio`, `radios` or `radiobuttons`, and define a list of their values/labels using `items` array property.
+To render a group of radio buttons, set the element's type to `radio`, `radios` or `radiobuttons` and define a list of their values/labels using the `items` array property.

 ```yaml
 options: